MisterProtocol/RAND-editor/README.md

 or subsequent versions of MacOS, because of changes in the location of the `#include` files.
 These changes are discussed below.

+One feature has been added, out of practical necessity: Since in modern times "e" is run exclusively in terminal windows under window systems on Linux and MacOS, and since these terminal windows can be resized, "e" now responds to the containing terminal window being resized by suitably changing the geometry of its own windows.

 ### Branches

 It is intended that there be two branches in this repository, which will